vparizot/vparizot.github.io/_pages/lab7.md

 ---
-title: "Lab 7: The Advanced Encryption Standard"
+title: "The Advanced Encryption Standard"
-# description: "Welcome to my Quarto portfolio"
+description: "Implementation of the Advanced Encryption Standard"
 permalink: /AESEncryptionProject/

 ---
+*Implementation of the Advanced Encryption Standard*

 ## Introduction & Learning Objectives
-In Lab 7, I constructed a hardware accelerator to perform 128-bit AES encryption, taking in a plaintext message and key from the MCU via SPI, and generating and sending the cyphertext from the FPGA.
-This lab had the following learning objectives:
+In this project, I constructed a hardware accelerator to perform 128-bit AES encryption, taking in a plaintext message and key from the MCU via SPI, and generating and sending the cyphertext from the FPGA.
+This had the following learning objectives:

 <ul>
 <li>Learned to read and implement a complex specification</li>